kai-lawsonmcdowall/healthomics_parameter_creator/README.md

 # healthomics parameter creator

 - A quick python script which creates the AWS HealthOmics parameter file for nf-core pipelines, as a prerequisite to uploading pipelines to [AWS HealtlhOmics](https://aws.amazon.com/healthomics/).
 It automates **Step 1 AWS HealthOmics Parameter file** in the workflow: [Migrating Nf-core Workflows Into AWS HealthOmics](https://catalog.us-east-1.prod.workshops.aws/workshops/76d4a4ff-fe6f-436a-a1c2-f7ce44bc5d17/en-US/workshop/create-healthomics-workflow)

 <br>

-- his file can be placed in the root directory of a nf-core pipline.
+- This file can be placed in the root directory of a nf-core pipline.
 It requires a nf-core pipeline which has a `nextflow_schema.json`, and the url of the parameters page of the nf-core pipeline in question.

 <br>

 - it can either be executed as a command line utility (`parameter_extractor_command_line.py`) or via a notebook (`parameter_extractor_notebook.py`)

 <br>